azeemj/nodeJS-API-auth/readme.txt

-This is API authentication for mutiple device is implemeted by expressJS.
+This is a mechanism  that enables API authentication for mutiple device is implemeted by expressJS.